Home > A 2025 Guide to Schengen Visas for Spain

 • Receive an answer

-While you can begin the process online, you’ll need to submit your application in-person at a consulate or visa application center, such as BLS.
+While you can begin the process online, you’ll need to submit your application in person at a consulate or visa application center, such as BLS.
 This appointment is mandatory and typically must be booked ahead of time.

-Is a Spain visa difficult to get?
+Is a visa for Spain difficult to get?

 The application process is relatively straightforward.
 When it comes to whether or not your visa application for Spain will be approved or denied, the decision is entirely up to the Spanish Embassy.

-In 2023, 17.79% of Spain visa applications were rejected globally.
+In 2024, 15.7% of Spain visa applications were rejected globally.

 The processing time varies depending on the type of visa, but a Spain Schengen visa typically takes around 15 working days.
-Longer-term visas, like a Spain student visa or work visa, may take several weeks or longer to process.
+Longer-term visas, like a Spanish student visa or work visa, may take several weeks or longer to process.

 Additionally, appointment slots can fill up quickly and may book out weeks or even months in advance.
 This is one reason why it’s crucial to start your application early.